-Learning support includes four libraries, each holding a collection of resources related to the subjects taught at that campus.
+The Academic Learning Development Centre supports students in developing the skills subjects taught at that site.
 Students can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
 Students can choose to study in the libraries, which have areas for silent and group study, desktop computers, laptops for loan, photocopying and printing services.
 They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught at their Faculty.
 Students can also securely connect their own laptops and mobile devices to the University wireless network.